 Mike's Smoked BBQ'd Beef Ribs.
 Or, until meat visibly pulls away from your bones.
 See recipes for Mike's Smoked BBQ'd Beef Ribs too.
-At the restaurant we dust the ribs up to a day in advance.
+See recipes for Mike's Smoked BBQ'd Beef Ribs, Dry rub-for meat too.

 Ingredients of Mike's Smoked BBQ'd Beef Ribs

-- Prepare 3 Pounds of Beef Back Ribs [room temp].
+- Prepare of Beef Back Ribs [room temp].

-- It’s of ● For The Dry Rub.
+- Prepare of ● For The Dry Rub.

-- Prepare of French Honey Butter [see recipe under my profile].
+- It’s of French Honey Butter [see recipe under my profile].

-- You need of BBQ Sauce [your favorite brand].
+- Prepare of BBQ Sauce [your favorite brand].

-- You need of Wedge Salad With Homemade Ranch Dressing.
+- It’s of Wedge Salad With Homemade Ranch Dressing.

 If you don't have a smoker, you can cook barbecue ribs on the grill.
 Eight expert moderators answer reader questions promptly.
 Includes smoked chopped Pork, juicy Chicken, Dry rubbed Ribs, coleslaw, D's Famous Baked beans, bread and sauce.
 Choice of either Granny Bagley's Moonshine Pickles or Banana Pudding included.